kalmykovanton/SessionMuscle/README.md

 # SessionMuscle
-Session provider component for ItCourses Jazz Framework
+Session provider component for ITCourses Jazz Framework
 ## How to use:
 Every time when there is a request to the server, SessionMuscle will start session automatically.
 To modify or save current session data use SessionMuscle API methods.
 Under session type understood long-term session or short-term session.
 By default,